crisglav/discover-eeg/README.txt

     * The path to your BIDS raw data in params.raw_data_path
     * If not done previously, the path of the needed toolboxes
 * Run main_pipeline.m
-* By default the output of the pipeline will be found in a 'derivatives' subfolder of your path/to/raw/data
+* By default the output of the pipeline will be found in a 'derivatives_vYYYY_MM_DD' subfolder of your path/to/raw/data

 ## Dataset to test the pipeline
 A small resting-state dataset with raw data in BIDS format to test this pipeline is available in: XXXX